touch-surgery/mobile-tech-test/README.md

 Create an app with two screens:

 # Procedure Page:
 This should be the home page of the app.
 It should have a list of procedures cards/cells, each with a thumbnail image and a name.
 This information can be acquired from the /procedures endpoint.
 Clicking on one of the procedure cards/cells should take the user to the next page.

 # Procedure Details Page:
-This page should present the extra details of the procedure.
-There should be a card image at the top of the page, the title of the procedure and then a list of each of that phases that are contained within a procedure.
+This page should present the details of the procedure selected.
+There should be a card image at the top of the page, the title of the procedure and then the list of phases for the procedure.
 Each phase should contain a thumbnail image and a name.
 This information can be acquired from the /procedure_details endpoint with the procedure id as a parameter, e.g procedure_details/procedure-TSC_DPapproach

 # General Instructions:
 - Do not fork the project.
 Do not create pull requests to this project.
 Clone it on your local machine.